MUSS: Multilevel Subset Selection for Relevance and Diversity: Experiments

 \textbf{Results} are presented in Table~\ref{tab:rag-accuracy}.
 In all cases, accuracy can be improved compared to random selection.
 Parameter $\lambda$ (item-level selection trade-off) is optimized for \mmr{} performance, thus favoring this baseline.
 Maximum accuracy is achieved with an intermediate value of the parameter, i.e., both relevance and diversity are important.
 Random selection and \textsc{k-dpp} baselines emphasize diversity over relevance and achieve the weakest performance.

 We can see that our method is capable of outperforming all baselines, particularly at any $\lambda_c$ value.
 Note that the two datasets involve complex technical questions, and RAG approach itself might stop being effective past certain performance level.
 Nonetheless, our findings suggest that as long as RAG continues to contribute to performance gains, our method can further enhance accuracy.
+Note that since the retrieved items are added to the LLM prompt — higher diversity enables broader knowledge coverage and higher accuracy.
+The consistent improvements of MUSS relative to the baselines serve as functional validation of diversity.